entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 391. Median posterior process of nuchal plate：absent (0); present (1).

 392. Pre-endolymphatic thickening: normal or weakly developed (0); strongly developed (1).

+393. T-shaped thickening on the visceral surface of anterior median ventral plate: absent (0); present (1).
+>  - This character is present in *Dunkleosteus* and *Panxiosteus*.
+394.
 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.